gbowerman/azurerm/README.md

 A more detailed set of **azurerm** programming examples can be found here: <a href="https://github.com/gbowerman/azurerm/blob/master/examples.md">azurerm Python library programming examples</a>.
 For even more examples look at the <a href="https://github.com/gbowerman/azurerm/tree/master/examples">azurerm examples library</a>.

-See also the unit test suite which is new but the goal is to expand it to test every function: <a href="https://github.com/gbowerman/azurerm/tree/master/test">test</a>
+See also the unit test suite which is new but the goal is to expand it to test every function in the library: <a href="https://github.com/gbowerman/azurerm/tree/master/test">test</a>

 #### Example to list Azure subscriptions, create a Resource Group, list Resource Groups
 ```